pkgtoolsjs/template-ts/README.md

 }
 ```

+3.Update the `repository.url` field in package.json to **your repository URL**:

 ⚠️ **Note:** The publish workflow enables [Generating provenance statements](https://docs.npmjs.com/generating-provenance-statements) by default when publishing to NPM.
 You need to update the `repository.url` field in package.json to your own repository URL, otherwise, it will cause an error.

-Update the `repository.url` field in package.json to **your repository URL**:

 ```diff
 {